Inspection Reports for

 Visit Reason

-The inspection was conducted due to a complaint investigation regarding failure to protect a resident from abuse and failure to maintain accurate and complete medical records.
+The inspection was conducted due to a complaint investigation regarding a resident-to-resident physical altercation and concerns about failure to provide proper one-on-one supervision and documentation.

 Complaint Details

-The complaint investigation found that Resident 2, who required one-on-one supervision due to aggressive behaviors, was left unattended on 8/20/25 and physically attacked Resident 1.
-The investigation included multiple staff interviews confirming the failure to provide continuous supervision and proper documentation of safety checks on 8/18/25, 8/20/25, and 8/25/25.
+The complaint investigation substantiated that Resident 2, who required one-on-one supervision due to aggressive behaviors, was left unattended on 8/20/25 and physically attacked Resident 1.
+The facility also failed to consistently document safety checks for Resident 2 on multiple dates, compromising resident safety and care communication.

 Findings

-The facility failed to protect one resident from abuse when a resident on one-on-one supervision was left unattended and physically attacked another resident.
-Additionally, the facility failed to consistently document every 15-minute safety checks for the resident on one-on-one supervision, risking inaccurate communication and care.
+The facility failed to protect a resident from abuse when a resident on one-on-one supervision was left unattended and physically attacked another resident.
+Additionally, the facility failed to consistently document every 15-minute safety checks for the resident on one-on-one supervision, risking inadequate monitoring and communication.

-Failure to protect a resident from abuse when a resident on one-on-one supervision was left unattended and physically attacked another resident.
+F 0600: The facility failed to protect a resident from abuse when a resident on one-on-one supervision was left unattended and physically attacked another resident with a wheelchair footrest on 8/20/25.

-Failure to ensure resident medical records were complete and accurately documented, specifically inconsistent documentation of every 15-minute safety checks for a resident on one-on-one supervision.
+F 0842: The facility failed to ensure resident medical records were complete and accurately documented when every 15-minute safety checks for a resident on one-on-one supervision were not consistently documented on 8/18/25, 8/20/25, and 8/25/25.

 Report Facts